-“I usually watch the news at night, and I hated the helpless feeling I got when I saw all of the hurricane victims and all they had lost,” says Gehl, of Dubuque.
+“I usually watch the news at night.
+And I hated the helpless feeling I got when I saw all of the hurricane victims and all they had lost,” said Gehl, of Dubuque.
 “I wished I could help them.”

-“Everybody deserves to have their basic needs met, and I feel like it’s not fair if other people have less than others, so I like to give back,” she says.
+“Everybody deserves to have their basic needs met.
+And I feel like it’s not fair if other people have less than others, so I like to give back,” she said.

 She enjoys participating in both school and community events that give of her time, talents and treasures, including canned food drives, serving meals to others and participating in bake sales.
 Gehl believes it’s important for kids to “do everything they can” to help others.

-“Simple things will go a long way,” she says.
+“Simple things will go a long way,” she said.